Avira Phantom VPN review

 Overall, much slower upload speeds are a staple of most VPN services.
 This is often okay, considering more users use VPN to download things rather than upload.
 In this sense, Avira Phantom compromises uploads, yet their download rates are high across the board.

 Streaming: Does Avira Phantom VPN work with Netflix?

 Major VPN providers tend to make a fuss about their streaming service unblocking capabilities.
 Avira Phantom isn't that flashy about it, and pretty soon, I found out why.

 I didn't manage to unblock US-exclusive Netflix content.
 I was still able to watch videos, but it had the same content that I have available in my home country.
 It's a bit strange that it didn't trigger a proxy error.

 Unfortunately, Avira Phantom VPN stumbled with other services, as well.
-Neither BBC iPlayer nor DAZN worked.
-In both cases, the VPN was detected and access to the content was blocked.
+BBC iPlayer didn't work.
+The VPN was detected and access to the content was blocked.

 The only case when it did manage to unblock restricted content was with YouTube.
 It did unblock sports highlights unavailable with European IP, so there are some glimmers of hope.
 Still, don't expect this service to be that worthwhile if unblocking geo-restricted content is something you're planning to do.

 Is Phantom VPN good and safe for torrenting?